therunningagent/mod2_pactice_camping_is_fun/README.md

 1. To log a camper with an activity, we need to store some additional information in our database.
 Make the necessary updates to our database, so that **a `camper` can have many `activities`** and **an `activity` can have many campers**.
 The `signup` should also include a time (as an integer) that is between 0 and 23, referring to the hour of the activity.

+* create a joiner table 'signup' model to join campers and activities
+* build out a relationship amongst the models
+* create a migration with foreign keys

+* validation on the hour property of signup to make its between 0 and 23

 2. As a user, I should be able to go to the index page of the `campers` and click on the names to go to the show page for that `camper`.
 The show page should show the `camper's` name, their age and the list of activities that they have signed up for.

+* index page for campers
+* show page for camper
+* show action in the controller
+* show view
+    * name, age, and list of activities they signed up for

 3. As a user, I should be able to go to the index page of the `activities` and click on the name of the activity to go to the show page for that `activity`.
 The show page should show the `activity's` name and its difficulty level.

+* index page for activities
+* show page for activity
+    * name and difficulty level

 4. As a user, I should be able to fill out a form to create a new `signup` that will associate a `camper` with an `activity`.
 I should be able to choose an existing `activity`, choose an existing `camper` and add a time.
 Upon a successful creation, I should be redirected to the `camper's` show page.

+* create page for signup
+    * associate a camper with an activity
+    * choose an existing activity, camper, and add time
+        * redirects to camper's show page

 5. As a user, I should be able to fill out a form to create a new `camper`, with their names (which must be unique) and age (which must be between 8 and 18)!

+* new page for camper
+    * fill out a form
+        * unique names
+        * age must be between 8 and 18

 ### Hints / Tips